 ----Assistant Vice President for Academic Affairs, 1010 Old Main

-REGISTRATION, including schedules, schedule changes and withdrawal forms.
+REGISTRATION, including schedules, schedule changes and late withdrawal forms.

 ----Registrar, 1220 Old Main